Financial assistance is available to students who wish to study abroad. Students must plan well in advance and apply for financial aid early.

 4. Complete and submit promissory notes and entrance loan counseling, if applicable

-5. Check the status of your award on MyUI to verify that all required documents have been received
+5. Check the status of your offer on MyUI to verify that all required documents have been received

 6. Receive financial aid funds